zbay/helpdesk/README.md

 (1) alternate: alternate resource

-2. The types and properties used to describe our data:
+**B. The types and properties used to describe our data:**

-   A. Metadata for the archived pages and the archiving criteria are stored in .json files in the "database" folder.
+   1. Metadata for the archived pages and the archiving criteria are stored in .json files in the "database" folder.

-   B. Pages (under the page.html template) and rules (under the rule.html template) are described with HTML microdata.
+   2. Pages (under the page.html template) and rules (under the rule.html template) are described with HTML microdata.
 ADD      DETAILS ONCE ALEX IS DONE.